nanikjava/articles/README.md

-The content of this project are documents/articles specifically about Minikube https://github.com/kubernetes/minikube.
-This project was born out of the frustration to find detail explanation about what's going on inside Minikube.
-The topics discussed are not in any particular sequence.
+The content of this project are articles that I've written.
+Most of the articles revolves around open source projects.

+This project was born out of the frustration to find detail explanation about how certain projects works internally.
+The topics discussed are not of any particular sequence.

-**Content of the documentation changes as it is based on discussion using Minikube's master branch**
+**Contente of the article keep on evolving**